OpenNMT/Hackathon/unsupervised-nmt/README.md

 #### Step 4: Loading and translating

-Finally, the inference script can be conclude with the code that restores variables and run the translation:
+Finally, the inference script can be concluded with the code that restores variables and run the translation:

 ```python
 from opennmt.utils.misc import print_bytes